gaow0007/k8s-device-plugin/README.md

 * nvidia-docker version > 2.0 (see how to [install](https://github.com/NVIDIA/nvidia-docker) and it's [prerequisites](https://github.com/nvidia/nvidia-docker/wiki/Installation-\(version-2.0\)#prerequisites))
 * docker configured with nvidia as the [default runtime](https://github.com/NVIDIA/nvidia-docker/wiki/Advanced-topics#default-runtime).
 * Kubernetes version >= 1.10

+## Patch

+### Introduction

+The device plugin use NVIDIA nvml library to collect GPU information on each node and report it to Kubelet.
+We found that the plugin only collects the GPU deviceID and healthy status and report them to Kubernetes system.
+So we modify the data structure in `getDevices` in `nvidia.go`, reporting fake information of numbers of GPU in current node.
+To make it work, we store the origin information in the plugin and modify the `Allocate` function and healthy check function which are related.

+In `Allocate` function, we found that the allocation of specified GPU is truly a simple process which return an ENV to Kubernetes, specifying `CUDA_VISIBLE_DEVICES`.
+We use the local information of the origin GPU deviceID, transferring them to Kubernetes to make the whole procedure work.
+The Kubernetes system is not aware of how many or which devices are truly used, which reduces the complexity of the whole job greatly.

 ## Quick Start